mkorthof/cfBlockCountry/README.md

 3. Get the latest GeoIP.dat from http://www.maxmind.com/app/geolitecountry. and replace the existing (blank file with same name)one in /library/geoip folder
 4. Enable Local option in plugin settings.

+## cfBlockCountry-mod

-### cfBlockCountry-mod changes ##
+### Changes:

- cfBlockCountry-mod has a few new feautures:
+ cfBlockCountry-mod has a few new features:

-- Whitelist/blacklist ip ranges
+- Whitelist/blacklist IP ranges
 - Allow or deny country codes
 - IPv6 support (for country codes *only*, not white/blacklist)
+- Log file

 "External" geoip lookup is disabled since url is offline.

-#### Whitelist/blacklist usage:
+#### Whitelist/Blacklist usage:
-The default file whitelist/blacklist is [CFBlockCountryIPList.php](CFBlockCountryIPList.php).
-As example search engines Google, Bings, Duckduckgo and Yahoo are whitelisted and IANA TEST-NET are blacklisted.
-Be careful when editting:
+The default Whitelist/Blacklist file is [CFBlockCountryIPList.php](CFBlockCountryIPList.php).
+As example search engines Google, Bings, Duckduckgo and Yahoo are whitelisted and "IANA TEST-NET" is blacklisted.

+Be careful when editing:

 **CAUTION!
 We do not verify anything!
 Any mistake will lead to unreachable site!**

 - Enter IPv4 ranges like this: ```'192.168.0.1 192.168.0.255'```
 - Make sure the last ip ranges does not have a "```,```" at the end of the line.

+#### Log file:

+Log blocked Country Codes and IP's to file e.g. `/logs/cfblockcountry.log`

 cfBlockCountry-mod has been tested with Joomla 2.5